lmjohns3/theanets/docs/quickstart.rst

 In both cases, the model has one input layer with 784 units, one hidden layer containing 100 model neurons, and one softmax output layer with 10 units.

+You can set many more hyperparameters on the command line.
+Use the ``--help`` flag from the command line to show the options that are currently available.

 More information
 ================